danjacobellis/MPQ/README.md

 ## Usage

-To replicate the experiments or to evaluate your own models with the provided compression methods, please refer to the individual dataset and model links for setup and usage instructions.
+To replicate the experiments or to evaluate your own models with the provided compression methods, please refer to the individual dataset and model links for setup and usage instructions, then run the notebook corresponding to the desired experiment.

 ## Contributing